gvwilson/sensibleadventures/shapers/shapers.md

 if you were this big,
 you could afford to be philosophical too.

--   Fur counts as natural armor (but without any attack penalty).
+-   Fur counts as Light Armor (but without any attack penalty).
 -   Claws and bite count as small weapons.

 ### Bison